FAQ

 The German student affairs association (Deutsches Studentenwerk) offers aa good overview of information relevant to your studies in Germany and some tips on how to finance your studies.

-Beginning in WS 25/26 it is possible to defer your admission for up to 3 semesters as outlined in the admission guidelines.
+Beginning in WS 25/26 it is possible to defer your admission for up to 3 semesters, from the semester in which you applied, as outlined in the admission guidelines.

 Once you have been accepted to the program you should begin looking for accommodations in Stuttgart.